 NLM staff assists with only the basic features of the assistive technology software.

-Ask NLM staff if you need help getting materials delivered to your carrel or table or help with scanning.
+Ask NLM staff if you need help with scanning.

 You may request a sign language interpreter.
 To use this service, call the Reference Section in advance at 888-FINDNLM (1-888-346-3656) or the Federal Relay Service at 800-735-2258.